- Our Code of Practice

 We have put this Code together to provide you with up to date information about our products and services and to help you contact us if you have any technical or customer care questions or general enquiries.
 Your satisfaction with our service is of the utmost importance to us.
 All members of our staff are aware of the Code and will follow the Code at all times to make sure that any complaints or queries are dealt with as quickly and fairly as possible.
 This Code has been produced as part of our obligations as a Communications Provider under the Communications Act 2003.
 We review the Code quarterly to ensure it is up to date and reflects any changes in our business.

 To help any of our customers with special needs this Code and any of our literature is available in large print, Braille or audio format.
-If you need help with any of your special needs, please contact our customer services by telephone on 020 3021 1800 or email@example.com.
+If you need help with any of your special needs, please contact our customer services by telephone on 0207 993 9000 or [email protected].
 You can also write to us at Vonage Limited, 3rd Floor, The Bonhill Building, 15 Bonhill Street, London, EC2A 4DN.

 2. About Vonage